Monday, August 25, 2008

 Another nice thing was seeing many old friends from the Renaissance Military Society, from when we used to be a part of St. Michael’s Guild at the old Northern Renaissance Faire.
 Kalen, who was running the “Beau Monde” show, was an old hand from the RMS and had arranged it all, so it was old home week.
 Even Eyore Danny stayed to socialize!
 I was astonished…and pleased, to be sure.

 I ended up going in to the Ball Room for the big “Signing” session.
 When I walked in, the sound resembled high-caliber hail on a corrugated tin roof!
 Lord, but was it loud in there!
 The ball room wasn’t exactly designed to suppress THAT much noise, I guess.
 Anyway, I managed to find both Kalen and Sophia in the press, and also one of the ladies who had attended my first class, Monica McCarty, so I bought their books for my wife to enjoy.
-(Check out her blog here on the subject of Romance Novels.)
 Eventually it was time to leave, though.
 I conned Elizabeth into doing the driving back to her bungalow in Oakland (she’s used to SF traffic), where her husband Jeremiah had dinner waiting for us.
-After a nice visit, it was hit the sack, then make the loooooong drive home the next day.
-Thank goodness I had the next day off to try to recover!
+After a nice visit, it was time to hit the sack, then make the loooooong drive home the next day.
+Thank goodness I had the next day off to try to recover.

 No comments: